apehex/tr1cot/articles/fractal.md

 For the rest of this article, text will be displayed both as characters and RGB pixels.

+- uppercase = deeper shade (lower codepoint => lower RGB value)
+- punctuation is darker (lower codepoints)
+- visual segmentation of the alphabets

+- basic RGB: biased, the colors are grouped in clusters (per alphabet), but proximity is meaningful
+- mixed RGB: irregular colors (close codepoints can have very colors) but spread across the RGB space
+- Hilbert: amplitude spread over the 3 channels, darker colors, close codepoints have close colors

 ## 2D Text

 => autoregressive sampling, lots of iterations